osmosis-labs/sqs/ingest/README.md

 This would alow us to identify all pools that are associated with a particular token and read them only rather than reading all pools.

+Plan:
+- 1. Constrcut the map
+- 2. Update the map when a pool is pushed

+Q:
+- Where to store? a) ingester 2) tokens
+- Separate indexes or not?
+A: Probably not because we need to access them together at ingest time
+   * Should the stuff for queries then be a separate index???